dashingunique/dashingunique/README.md

 ### Hi there 👋

-My name is dashing uniuqe and I'm a software developer engineer.
+My name is Dragon.Li and I'm a software developer engineer.
 I'm from China 🇨🇳, living in chengdu.

 <hr>